From high-end Peruvian cuisine to traditional Ethiopian eats, the world’s best flavors shine in our international restaurant guide to the East Bay.

 The name comes from the Hebrew word for “in the home,” which rings true given the immaculate-and noticeable-care this casual Oakland eatery puts into its Middle Eastern staples, including succulent lamb kefta, moist falafel, luscious hummus, and a beautiful lineup of flavorful salads. babiteoakland.com. -E.F.

 Impeccable versions of Mediterranean classics like baba ghanoush, chicken shawarma, and moussaka will suck you in.
 Traditional Levantine specialties like mansaf (lamb braised in sheep’s yogurt) and maklouba (an upside-down rice dish with cauliflower and other vegetables, and choice of meat) will keep you coming back to this Albany restaurant.
-Excellent ancillaries, such as Middle Eastern–tinged cocktails and awesome desserts (get the baklava with vanilla ice cream and caramel), are added bonuses. zaytoon510.com. —E.F.
+Excellent ancillaries, such as Middle Eastern–tinged cocktails and awesome desserts (get the baklava with vanilla ice cream and caramel), are added bonuses. zaytoon510.com.
+Are you passionate about sharing the authentic taste of Mediterranean fast food?
+If so, you might want to consider becoming a franchisee of a quick-service restaurant (QSR).
+For more information, head to shawarmapressfranchise.com/. -E.F.

 Food on Wheels